jourdain/trame-mnist/README.rst

 Installing
 ----------

-For the Python layer it is recommended to use conda to properly install the various ML packages.
+For the Python layer it is recommended to use `conda <https://docs.conda.io/en/latest/miniconda.html>`_ to properly install the various ML packages.

 conda setup
 ^^^^^^^^^^^^

 .. code-block:: console

-    brew install miniforge
-    conda init zsh
+    brew install miniforge     # for macOS but `read documentation <https://docs.conda.io/en/latest/miniconda.html>`_ for other OS conda init zsh

 venv setup for AI